awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

   + If ALTER DISTSTYLE ALL is running, then a background vacuum doesn't start on a table\.
 + The ALTER DISTSTYLE ALL command is not supported for tables with interleaved sort keys and temporary tables\.
 For more information about DISTSTYLE ALL, see [CREATE TABLE](r_CREATE_TABLE_NEW.md)\.

+ALTER DISTSTYLE EVEN
+A clause that changes the existing distribution style of a table to `EVEN`\.
+Consider the following:
++ An ALTER DISTSYTLE, ALTER SORTKEY, and VACUUM can't run concurrently on the same table\.
+  + If VACUUM is currently running, then running ALTER DISTSTYLE EVEN returns an error\.
+  + If ALTER DISTSTYLE EVEN is running, then a background vacuum doesn't start on a table\.
++ The ALTER DISTSTYLE EVEN command is not supported for tables with interleaved sort keys and temporary tables\.
+For more information about DISTSTYLE EVEN, see [CREATE TABLE](r_CREATE_TABLE_NEW.md)\.

 ALTER DISTKEY *column\_name* or ALTER DISTSTYLE KEY DISTKEY *column\_name*
 A clause that changes the column used as the distribution key of a table\.
 Consider the following: